 This is the top tier of web hosting.
-By the time you get to this level, hopefully you will have a technical web guru in the wings to help you manage the sheer size and traffic volume that your will be receiving.
+By the time you get to this level, hopefully, you will have a technical web guru in the wings to help you manage the sheer size and traffic volume that your site will be receiving.

 The upside here is that you’re not sharing your server with anyone else.
 It is yours alone.
 You will have complete control with what you do here.

 The downside, of course, is cost.
 Dedicated servers are expensive, so only move in when you need it.

 Many web hosts now offer hosting specific to WordPress which can be very helpful.

 For example, as part of it’s WordPress hosting packages, SiteGround offers automatic WordPress upgrades and backups which can make your job a little easier.

 It really does help when your host and their customer support team understand the inner workings of WordPress.

 What do you like about your web host?
 Share your thoughts in the comments below.

 I recently wrote about my experience in migrating my WordPress website to SiteGround.

 When I first started blogging I looked for web hosting explained in a way that I could understand.
 I hope that this article helps you learn how to start blogging on the right foot.